Common Misconceptions Collectors Have

 Misconception: Art gallery owners live lives of unlimited fun and partying, and hardly ever work.

-Reality: People are often attracted to the art world based on fantasies like these, experiencing only the pristine calm and refinement of gallery settings or festive art parties and show openings when in fact, selling art is a business like any other, and in many ways, a more difficult business than most.
+Reality: People are often attracted to the art world based on fantasies like these, experiencing only the pristine calm and refinement of gallery settings or lively art parties and show openings when in fact, selling art is a business like any other, and in many ways, a more difficult business than most.
 Why?
 Because selling a commodity that serves no practical purpose, has no quantifiable tangible value, and that no one really needs in order to survive is challenging to say the least.
 Owning art has numerous benefits, of course, but they're not necessarily obvious or easy to explain.

 Misconception: Art galleries make lots of money.